Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Abstract

 \section{Abstract}

-Environmental enforcement has historically relied on physical, resource-intensive, and infrequent inspections.
-Advances in remote sensing and computer vision have the potential to augment compliance monitoring, by providing early warning signals of permit violations.
-We demonstrate a process for rapid identification of significant structural expansion using satellite imagery and focusing on Concentrated Animal Feeding Operations (CAFOs) as a test case.
-Unpermitted expansion has been a particular challenge with CAFOs, which pose significant health and environmental risks.
-Using a new hand-labeled dataset of 175,736 images of 1,513 CAFOs, we combine state-of-the-art building segmentation with a likelihood-based change-point detection model to provide a robust signal of building expansion (AUC = 0.80).
-A major advantage of this approach is that it is able to work with high-cadence (daily to weekly), but lower resolution (3m/pixel), satellite imagery.
-It is also highly generalizable and thus provides a near real-time monitoring tool to prioritize enforcement resources to other settings where unpermitted construction poses environmental risk, e.g. zoning, habitat modification, or wetland protection.
+Much environmental enforcement in the United States has historically relied on either self-reported data or physical, resource-intensive, infrequent inspections.
+Advances in remote sensing and computer vision, however, have the potential to augment compliance monitoring by detecting early warning signs of noncompliance.
+We demonstrate a process for rapid identification of significant structural expansion using Planet's 3m/pixel satellite imagery products and focusing on Concentrated Animal Feeding Operations (CAFOs) in the US as a test case.
+Unpermitted building expansion has been a particular challenge with CAFOs, which pose significant health and environmental risks.
+Using new hand-labeled dataset of 145,053 images of 1,513 CAFOs, we combine state-of-the-art building segmentation with a likelihood-based change-point detection model to provide a robust signal of building expansion (AUC = 0.86).
+A major advantage of this approach is that it can work with higher cadence (daily to weekly), but lower resolution (3m/pixel), satellite imagery than previously used in similar environmental settings.
+It is also highly generalizable and thus provides a near real-time monitoring tool to prioritize enforcement resources in other settings where unpermitted construction poses environmental risk, e.g. zoning, habitat modification, or wetland protection.